Axway/streams-open-docs/content/en/docs/install/apim-integration.md

 #### Create Streams Backend APIs

-Import the following Streams URLs as Backend APIs, click **API > Backend API > New API** button, then choose **Swagger definition URL** as source and fill the following information.
+Import the following Streams URLs as Backend APIs, click **API > Backend API > New API** button, then select **Swagger definition URL** as source and complete the dialog box with the corresponding information.

 | API Name               | URL                                                                |
 |------------------------|--------------------------------------------------------------------|